vyadh/teamcity-deployment-dashboard/README.md

 Possible Future Features
 ------------------------

+* Finish: only show deployments if they have project key property
 * Finish: only show deployment tab if configuration is enabled at this or parent.
+* Finish: Add logging
+* Finish: New screenshots above
-* Improve config saving via success and failure messages
+* Add config saving notification via success and failure messages
 * Show real-time progress by having the frontend subscribe to build changes via server-sent events.
+* Top level statistics on builds passed/failed, would need historical data rather than last build per environment.